rezer0dai/rezer0dai.github.io/_posts/2019-06-11-rewheeler.md

 ## What did not worked as expected
 ### Critics with different objective
-Originally i intended to have one critic per subtask, in 3D navigation it means 3 separate critics per dimension.
+Originally i intended to have one critic per subtask, in 3D navigation it means 3 separate critics, one per dimension.
 Follows by using attention layer for actor loss trough DDPG.
 However i was not able to make reasonable results with it, i guess mainly because it is highly desynchronized, but also i had less experience.
 This method was abandoned and replaced with MROCS approach.
 ### Good experience
 Idea for LunarLander, environment of OpenAI gym, was to skip most of the steps from replaying.
 As those was mostly falling to the ground, while most important looks to me first steps when we start descending ( interesting angle from where we are dropped ) and last steps, when we starting to see in state landing ground.
 There i tried and failed.. well as my RL algo does not work at that environment even with standard reward and methodology, and recently i did not redo tests with my current framework.
 This feature is configurable via **good_reach** in BrainDescription (means state will appear in replay buffer draw only when during one episode in 1..goad_reach forward distance from that state appeared at least one good state, aka it make sense to learn from).
 If state is good or not you will define via task wrapper as one of returns of step function.
 Default setting is goad_reach=1, and good=[True]\*len(states), it means all states are good and can be used for replay learning.
 ### Curiosity PrioReplayBuff
 Originally i wanted prioritize replay buffer experience based on how unexpected is state-action transition, but on the other side similiar thing is achieved via TD-error.
-As when td-error is almost 0, it means critic sucessfully predict outcome of actors(policy) actions and understand environment to that respect, and it is almost equal to my original idea - how is unexpected state-action transition.
-Soo.. i just abandon this completly as reinwenting wheel once again.
+As when td-error is almost 0, it means critic sucessfully predict outcome of actors(policy) actions and understand environment to that respect, and it is almost equal to my idea - how is unexpected state-action transition.
+Soo.. i just abandon this completly as reinventing wheel once again.
 ### Encoders double learning
 Current [implementation](https://github.com/rezer0dai/rewheeler/blob/master/utils/ac.py) i allow to learn encoders ( RNN, or other encoder with gradients ) only trough critic learning, not actor one.
 I tried different combinations but others did not work well that time, but to be honest i did not have that time properly working framework / algorithm, so it deservers several more experiments.

 ### TODO
 - run tests on more complex environments with fetch and deliver object as a starter
 - td error as reward signal for curiosity driven tasks :
-  Idea is basically that td error give us some idea how unexpected/novel was state (wrt environment+policy), we can use this as a signal and add up to reward, though i think will be good to recalculate it overtime (so deduct from original reward original surprise signal and add current surprise).
+  Idea is basically that td error give us some idea how unexpected/novel was state (wrt environment+policy), we can use this as a signal and replace/add up to reward, though i think will be good to recalculate it overtime (so deduct from original reward original surprise signal and add current surprise).
 Well but this is just idea i recenly think little bit, did not have chance to do any hands on it yet.
 - pararelism of replay buffer: floating n-step recalc, n-step GAE, reanalysing experience, RNN feature recalc.
 As now drawing and recalculating in replay buffer is done in sync with learning, however it can be done with multiple workers anytime considering certain constraints, thats why i dont see big problem in performance overhead with recalculating data in replay buffer as we can scale it.
 - encoders learning, combinations critic/actor only/together
 - good experience triage, likely on LunarLander environment